 Adding plants to the aquarium helps to boost oxygen levels naturally.
 Plants also provide valuable hiding spaces that angelfish can use to escape from territorial fish.

-Similarly, always clean out dead or dying plants and replace them with live ones to keep the oxygen levels topped up.
+Similarly, always clean out dead or dying plants and replace them with live ones to keep the oxygen levels up.
 This will also reduce the risk of harmful ammonia and nitrites forming.

 Provide Proper Substrate